MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-And-Data-Access.md

 **To download query results**

 1. Open [Workplace Analytics](https://workplaceanalytics.office.com/).
-If prompted, enter your Microsoft credentials.
+If prompted, enter your credentials.
 2. Open the Queries page.
 3. Select **Results**.
 The Results page displays previously run queries.
 4. In the row of a particular query, select **Download**.
 The query results are downloaded in a .csv file which is archived into a .zip file.